MFM-347/AppLate/README.md

 ### Running the Workflow
 1. Navigate to the **Actions** tab in your repository.
 2. Select the **Android CI** workflow and click **Run workflow**.
-3. In the workflow dispatch panel:
-   - Enter a custom name for the build (optional).
-   - Select a tester group from the available options (`android`, `internalTesters`, `everyone`).

 ### Accessing Artifacts
 After the workflow completes, you can download the generated build artifacts: